 - Headband to hold my hair back while I am washing my face and applying makeup.
 Just one of those little things that can make getting ready so much easier.

-- Humble brand deodorant in Cedarwood This is my FAVORITE deodorant!
+- This is my FAVORITE deodorant!
 No toxic chemicals and it actually works !

 - Bobby pins and hair ties in a small linen drawstring bag